-LDR 410.....LEADING IN THE GLOBAL MARKETPLACE (3) Spring Even years
+LDR 410NLEADING IN THE GLOBAL MARKETPLACE (3)

 A survey and assessment of the skills needed by leaders working in diverse, multinational workplace environments.
 Students learn cultural adaptation, ethics, group dynamics, cross-cultural negotiation, and leadership strategies for success in diverse workplace environments.